Yahshemi/form-validation/README.md

 ## Exceeds Requirements Met
 - Color dropdown is hidden unless a t-shirt design is selected
-- Name, email, credit card number, zipcode, and cvv have realtime validation
+- Credit card number, zipcode, and cvv have realtime validation
-- Email field error is different for blank vs. formatting regex requirement met
+- Email field and credit card field errors are different for blank vs. formatting regex requirement met

 ## Credits